 - Must have advanced skills in web applications, web programming language and object oriented programming concepts.

-- Degree in physical sciences, math, or computer science preferred.
+- Degree in physical sciences and/or computer science preferred.

 For a complete description of the position and requirements, and to apply, please see the UC Berkeley jobs page (job ID number is #26588).